CodeGallantX/edureach/README.md

 The project is **100% open-source**, meaning anyone can contribute to its development or adapt it for their own use.
 By focusing on **digital access**, **employability**, and **quality learning**, EduReach aims to empower millions of Nigerians with the skills they need to succeed in the modern world.

 ---

-For more information, visit the [EduReach GitHub Repository](https://github.com/your-repo/edureach) or contact the EduReach team.